-We are looking for entries for short films to be screened at next year’s SIREN FESTIVAL
+We are looking for entries for short films to be screened in Aldeburgh Cinema at next year’s SIREN FESTIVAL

 Do you have a burning environmental concern?

 Do you care about the amount of plastic washed in to the sea every day?